djradon/public-notes/t.cs.semantic-web.md

   - https://en.wikipedia.org/wiki/Semantic_publishing
     - "Semantic publication provides a way for computers to understand the structure and even the meaning of the published information, making information search and data integration more efficient"
   - [[prdct.linked-data-fragments]]

+## Philosophy

+### Why do we need the semantic web?

+- @gavin-mendel-gleason: "Because distributed, interoperable, well-defined data is literally the most central problem for the current and near-future human economy.
+Knowledge is power, and distributable, actionable knowledge, creates opportunities and efficiencies impossible without it."

 ## Interesting